Top Options for Genital Warts Treatment in Men and Women

 - Apple Cider Vinegar: Some people swear by apple cider vinegar while other people experienced mixed results.
 To use this natural substance to treat your warts, soak a cotton ball in apple cider vinegar and tape to the warts.
 Let sit overnight.
 In the morning, cleanse the area using an antiseptic soap.

-While natural remedies like the two above are generally safer, there is no clinical data that they get rid of the warts.
-If you are looking for a quick and painless way to get rid of your warts, it’s best to consider other options listed above.
+While natural remedies like the two above are generally safer, there is no clinical data that they get rid of the warts or prevent it from spreading through sexual contact with another person.
+If you are looking for a quick and painless way to remove genital warts, it’s best to consider other options listed above.

-Contact Us Here If you’ve ever tried any prescription medication or over the counter solution to clear warts in the past, we encourage you to leave feedback.
+If you’ve ever tried any prescription medication or over the counter solution to clear warts in the past, we encourage you to leave feedback on contact page.
 Your feedback is really crucial to help us learn about the therapy you used and the results you achieved.